theassassin010/Databases-and-Information-Systems/LoginServlet/README.md

 On failed authentication, it displays an error message and displays the form as above..

-On successful authentication of the password, it sets a session variable to store the ID, and displays a home page by redirecting to a Home servlet:

-Used response.sendRedirect("Home")   to do this.
+On successful authentication of the password, it sets a session variable to store the ID, and displays a home page by redirecting to a Home servlet:Used response.sendRedirect("Home")   to do this.

 Created a Home servlet that does the following:

 ---a link to a servlet that displays the course_id, title, year, semester and sec_id of courses taken by that ID, and

 ---a link to a servlet that shows course_id, title and credits of all courses.